BrenoCore/jsonComparator/readme.md

 # Object Comparison

-This Single Page Application (SPA) allows you to compare two JSON objects and displays their structural differences.
+This SPA allows you to compare two JSON objects and displays their structural differences.

 ## Features